ServerPress/ds-cli/README.md

 To build the latest runtime:

 ## Buliding
-Ideally it would have been nice to use composer itself; but this presents two hurdles 1) chicken/egg scenario of composer obtaining composer and 2) the cross-platform bin definition composer uses to create .bat files and subsequent junctions within the vendor/bin directory is breaks when re-homing the vendor folder.
-Therefore, we the build script will obtain viable and portable .phar files where available and roll our own .bat launchers for windows compatibility.
+Ideally it would have been nice to use composer itself; but this presents two hurdles 1) chicken/egg scenario of composer obtaining composer and 2) the cross-platform binary definitions composer uses to create .bat files and subsequent junctions within the vendor/bin directory breaks when re-homing the vendor folder.
+Therefore, our build script will obtain viable and portable .phar files where available from trusted sources and roll our own .bat launchers for windows compatibility.

 1) Start a command line prompt (Terminal.app)
 2) Change directory to project (i.e. /Users/jsmith/Documents/ds-cli)